Gembloux Abbey

 Gembloux Abbey (Abbaye de Gembloux) was a Benedictine abbey near Gembloux in the province of Namur, Wallonia, Belgium.
-Since 1860, its buildings host the University of Liège's Gembloux Agro-Bio Tech faculty and campus (previously known as Agronomical University of Gembloux).
+Since 1860, its buildings have hosted the University of Liège's Gembloux Agro-Bio Tech faculty and campus (previously known as Agronomical University of Gembloux).

 Foundation

 The former Benedictine monastery, located about nine miles north-west of Namur on the river Orneau, was supposedly founded about 945 by Saint Guibert or Wibert (lat: Wicbertus) and dedicated to Saint Peter and the martyr Saint Exuperius.
 Saint Guibert was assisted in the erection of the monastery and the selection of its monks by Erluin, who had resigned a canonry to become a monk.
 Some of Guibert's relatives challenged the legality of the monastic foundation on the grounds that the monastery was built on land of the Imperial fisc, which had been given in fee to Guibert's ancestors and could not be alienated without imperial authority.
 Emperor Otto I summoned Guibert and Erluin to his court but was so favourably impressed with the manner in which they defended their undertaking that on 20 September 946, he issued an imperial diploma approving the foundation of Gemblacum and granting it various privileges.

 Guibert appointed his friend Erluin the first abbot of Gembloux, while he himself became a monk at Gorze Abbey near Metz.
 He returned twice to Gembloux.
 The first time was in 954, when the Hungarians threatened to pillage the monastery.
 Guibert not only saved it from harm but also converted some Hungarians to Christianity.
 The second time was in 957, when his brother-in-law Heribrand of Mawolt had seized the revenues of the monastery.
 Guibert persuaded Heribrand to leave the possessions of the monastery unmolested in the future.
 On 23 May 962, Guibert died at Gorze and his remains were brought for burial to Gembloux.